How to report and considerations for onward use of the data

 Onward use

-We strongly champion the onward use of data including through data sharing, data linkage and the reuse of data where feasible and consider these activities to greatly increase the value of the statistics and data.
+We strongly champion the onward use of data including through data sharing, data linkage and the reuse of data where feasible.
+We consider that these activities greatly increase the value of the statistics and data.

 When providing data for onward use, such as through Trusted Research Environments, producers should ensure that they provide clear information on how data about sex or gender identity have been collected and processed.
-This information will facilitate analysts and researchers in understanding the approach taken by each data collection.
+This information will help analysts and researchers understand the approach taken for each data collection.

 When using combined datasets that may allow individuals to be classified as transgender, producers should be mindful of ethical considerations, seeking advice from their Head of Profession for Statistics, Chief Statistician or Lead Official and the expertise of the UK Statistics Authority’s Centre for Applied Data Ethics if necessary.